silvative/pf2e-exploration-effects/README.md

 **System compatability:**

 As Effects items, these will break on any system other than PF2E.
 I don't know why you'd try that, though.
+They should work on any version of the PF2E system which includes the Effect item type.

 **How to use:**